 A corneal transplant may be rejected by your immune system.
-This happens in one in six patients in the first two years after transplantation and can cause graft failure.
-It can often be reversed if anti-rejection medication is started promptly, but rejection remains a possibility in your lifetime.
+This happens in less than 10% of DALK recipients in the first two years after transplantation and can cause graft failure.
+However, it can often be reversed if anti-rejection medication is started promptly.